malisper/Clamp/README.md

 Defalias is a macro which allows one to easily give new names to procedures or macros already in common lisp.

+Several normal common lisp procedures where redefined.
+To see which ones, go to package.lisp under src and look at the symbols which are shadowed.

 TODO:
+Make sure undefined behavior is not invoked when shadowing symbols from common-lisp.
 Add tests using some framework such as CLUnit.
 Move clamp to its own package, shadow if, let, etc to be able to them.